tailordev-academy/javascript-react/2-writing-components.md

 #### Updating reference files

 If you modify your component, snapshot tests will not pass.
-You should update the snapshot reference files:
+You have to update the snapshot reference files:

 ```bash